keer-thanaa/mental_health_analysis/README.md

 ## 📂 Files Included

 - `survey.csv` – The original dataset used for analysis
-- `mental_health A nalysis.ipynb` – Jupyter notebook with code
+- `mental_health Analysis.ipynb` – Jupyter notebook with code
 - `README.md` – This file

 ---